 Touch Toggles – used to create all touch panels

-Direct Bases – suitable for driving stall motor machines
+Direct Systems – suitable for driving stall motor machines

-Relay Base – great for controlling uncoupling electromagnets
+Real-Switch Relay System – great for controlling lights, tracks, and uncoupling electromagnets